balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 The following will be a short post, introspecting on the lessons learnt over the past year.

 ## Lesson 1: Learning How to Learn

 Possibly the most important lesson was a meta lesson of how to learn.
 I am an advocate of learning new tech by just building something and `stackoverflow`-ing your way through it.
-However, I now realize it's much more optimal to pick a comprehensive book on the topic, and stick to the intellectual straightjacket of looking up everything in then book itself.
+However, I now realize it's much more optimal to pick a comprehensive book on the topic, and stick to the intellectual straightjacket of looking up everything in that book.

 That means that you don't just Google for the answer, but you look up what you are trying to do in the Index of the book (remember those?)